samhocevar/wincompose/README.md

  - **( 2 3 )** → **㉓**
  - **< 3** → **♥**

-The full list of rules can be found in the `Compose.txt` file shipped with WinCompose, or using the “Show Sequences…” menu entry:
+The full list of rules can be found in the `Compose.txt` file shipped with WinCompose, or by clicking on the WinCompose system tray icon or using the “Show Sequences…” menu entry:

 ![Sequence List](/web/shot4.png)

+The window allows you to filter the sequences being listed.

 Features
 --------